makzu/fleet-challenge-frontend/README.md

 npm run start
 ```

+We encourage you to demonstrate your workflow via Git commits with good messages.

+We do not expect you to write tests for this in the interest of time.

 When you are done, please either zip up your repo and email it to engineering@tryfleet.com or push it up to Github.
 If you need to clarify anything regarding this challenge, feel free to email us.